jxh053188/jxh053188/README.md

 - 👋 Hi, I’m Jarred Harkness, your friendly Java and Web developer.
-I am a recent graduate with a Bachelor degree in Software Development.
+I have a Bachelor degree in Software Development from Western Governors University.
 I also have a Master of Business Administration.
-- 👀 I’m interested in finding work as a developer.
-I am eagar to learn and improve my abilities.
+- 👀 I’m interested in frontend development and would like to learn more about mobile development.
-- 🌱 I’m currently learning Koltin and more about various web development frameworks like React and JQuery.
+- 🌱 I’m currently learning Koltin and always working to expand my knowledge of frameworks such as React and NodeJS.
 - 💞️ I’m looking to collaborate on anything!
 Let's work together!

 If my profile interests you feel free to contact me.